 In response to the COVID-19 pandemic, Equalize Health (D-Rev) has resolved to strengthen its focus on maternal health solutions and uphold its commitment to “creating technology for everyone, so that no matter where an expectant mother lives, she has access to world-class medical treatment.”
 Read more about the problem of preventable maternal deaths, how COVID-19 threatens to exacerbate that problem, and the steps Equalize Health is taking to mitigate the virus’ impact.

-In November 2020, Gauri Singh, a Commercial Manager for Equalize Health, published a vivid account of how intersected with her own personal struggle with COVID-19 intersected with and informed her professional experience working with frontline healthcare workers to understand and meet their needs.
+In November 2020, Gauri Singh, a Commercial Manager for Equalize Health, published a vivid account of how her own personal struggle with COVID-19 intersected with and informed her professional experience working with frontline healthcare workers to understand and meet their needs.
 Singh writes, “My experience has strengthened my commitment to the mission of Equalize Health.
 Together, we can create a world where everyone, no matter where you live, has access to world-class medical treatment.”
 Read more…

 Evidence Action recently published updates on their COVID response.
 Here The Life You Can Save Communications Manager, Adam Sneed, summarizes some of the key points: